dustinpfister/blog_posts/_posts/nodejs-jsdom.md

 ## 8 - Conclusion

 js-dom is the most powerful project that I have come across so far that can be used to do this sort of thing in a node.js environment.
+I am sure that there is even a more capable way of doing client side javaScript related things in a nodejs environment on top of this though.
+For the most part so far I find myself using cheerio in most projects as that alone will work okay, but js-dom gives a greater deal of functionality then cheerio.
 If I use this project in more of my projects I will likely update this content, and write a few more posts on the subject.